Everything you need to know about finding a Plasterer

 Hiring a Plasterer

-There are several questions that you should ask when hiring a professional.
+There are a number of questions that you should ask when hiring any trade professional.
 Firstly, you will need to know if they will do the type of work that you need done.
-This is not so much of a problem if you are getting a straightforward plastering job done, but if you are after specialist work such as restoring the plaster in your period home, this may become a consideration.
+Specialist work such as restoring the plaster in your period home may well require a dedicated tradesperson.

 Ask the professional what experience they have and also for contactable references.
 You will also need to get at least three quotes.
 Finally, be comfortable that the professional you choose will be able to get the job done to your satisfaction.